barelysomethin/CS--ROADMAP/README.md

 **STARTING WEB-DEV WITH THE JAVASCRIPT** <br>
 the first and probably the best resource that comes to my mind when someone talks about the <br>
-web-dev is the **ODIN PROJECT** [here you go](https://www.theodinproject.com/paths/full-stack-javascript)
+web-dev is the **ODIN PROJECT** [here you go](https://www.theodinproject.com/paths/full-stack-javascript) there is also a nice youtube channel for this named (freecodecamp.org)

 to be continued....